-All eyes on Romney as Senate speculation grows
+Mitt Romney won't say if he plans to run for Senate

 - Speeches could offer a window into his policy priorities

-Though Romney is expected to soon make his run official -- and the date is a moving target -- several confidantes told CNN that they do not expect to hear any campaign rhetoric from him during either speech this week, much less any kind of political announcement.
+When asked about his own vision for the country, he touched on Trump's campaign theme -- "Make America Great Again" -- and said that in his view to be "great" America must show both its strength and goodness.
+He cited the strong moral values of the leaders and voters of Utah as an example to the nation.

-Romney, who worked at the Boston-based Bain & Company before forming Bain Capital, will focus, in part, on how Utah can sustain its strong economic growth and continue to nurture its burgeoning tech sector, according to several sources.
+"There's another component of greatness that we cannot afford to lose, and that's goodness.
+I don't think a nation can be considered a great nation that's not good," Romney said to applause, using Russia under Vladimir Putin as an example of a nation lacking that quality.
+"The character, the culture of America is what has made us the powerhouse of the world economically, with our strength as well as our goodness."

-Romney's interest in the seat that is being vacated by retiring Sen. Orrin Hatch has essentially cleared the field for the former Massachusetts governor, who has long kept a vacation home in Utah and made the state his primary residence in 2014.
+Romney, who worked at the Boston-based Bain & Company before forming Bain Capital, has long kept a vacation home in Utah and he made the state his primary residence in 2014.
 He is best known in Utah for salvaging the 2002 Salt Lake City Olympic Games after they were mired in a bribery scandal that became a deep embarrassment to the state.

 Though Romney has quietly been telling friends for weeks that he plans to run, the official line from his advisers is that he is still exploring the opportunity, talking to friends and family, as well as fellow Utahns about what they would like to see from their next senator.

-Attention has centered on his fraught relationship with President Donald Trump.
+Attention has centered on his fraught relationship with Trump.
 He sharply criticized Trump's rhetoric during the 2016 campaign, as well as his missteps once he moved into the White House.
 Trump had actively encouraged Hatch to seek an eighth term, but he and Romney are on cordial terms.
 It is unclear whether Trump encouraged Romney to run in their most recent telephone conversation earlier this month.
 Romney advisers have refused to comment on what was said during the call.

 As the country was celebrating the Martin Luther King Jr. holiday Monday, Romney rebuked the President for questioning why the US should allow immigrants from "shithole" countries to enter the US.